Fred Stone: Biography

+Stone was born in Valmont, Colorado, on August 19, 1873.
+In his early years his family moved frequently.
+By 1875 the family had moved to Longmont, CO, where his brother Joseph was born.
+The family then moved through a series of Kansas towns including Garden City (1876), Dodge City (1877), Burrton, Halstead (1878), and Wellington (1881).

 He was particularly famous for appearing on stage opposite David C. Montgomery.
 They had a 22-year partnership until Montgomery's death in 1917.
 They performed in shows such as The Wizard of Oz premiering in 1902, the Victor Herbert operetta The Red Mill in 1906, and Chin-Chin, a Modern Aladdin, in 1914.
 In 1939, he appeared in a radio program promoting the new MGM film The Wizard of Oz, in which he got to meet the actor who played the Scarecrow, Ray Bolger, who was a great admirer of Stone's work, and although Bolger was too young to have seen Stone play the Scarecrow in the stage play, he did see Stone in The Red Mill.

 In 1917, he appeared on Broadway in Jack O'Lantern, which, according to Vanity Fair theater critic P.G.
 Wodehouse "should be the greatest success he has ever had.
 Fred Stone is unique.
-In a profession where the man who can dance can’t sing and the man who can sing can’t act he stands alone as one who can do everything."
+In a profession where the man who can dance can't sing and the man who can sing can't act he stands alone as one who can do everything."